noahehall/theBookOfNoah/0current/aws/exams/dev-assoc.md

 > (2) preferred use cases and anti-patterns
 > (3) best practices

+#### additional sections

+> these were mentioned in the exam preps but not in the tech section below

 - global architecture
   - ARN: Amazon Resource Names
   - availability zones